 Unfortunately, the paper also went on to make a highly emotive statement: “These results question the validity of some 40,000 fMRI studies and may have a large impact on the interpretation of neuroimaging results.”
 Later in a correction, they removed the figure of 40,000 papers.
 Unfortunately, the media picked up on this figure with the sensational statement that most fMRI studies are “wrong,” which in itself is completely untrue by most definitions of the word “wrong.”
 The studies may have simply slightly overestimated the size of activation.
 If a paper relied on this error to reach a conclusion, it was naturally treading on thin statistical ice in the first place and would likely be in question anyway.
 Most activation (and most of the voxels in these clusters found) are highly significant.

-After many popular articles raised concern in the public, the issue died down.
-Most of the scientists in the field who understood the issue were completely unfazed as the slightly larger clusters did not have any influence on the conclusions drawn by the papers.
+After many popular articles raised concern in the public, the issue eventually died down.
+Most of the scientists in the field who understood the issue were completely unfazed as the slightly larger clusters did not have any influence on the conclusions drawn by their papers or papers that they relied on for guiding their work.

-Lastly, this brings up an important issue related to statistical tests.
-They involve estimates of the nature of the signal and noise, so, by definition are always somewhat “wrong.”
+This brings up an issue related to statistical tests.
+All statistical tests involve estimates on the nature of the signal and noise, so, by definition are always somewhat “wrong.”
 They are close enough however.
 So much more goes into the proper interpretation of results.
 Most seasoned fMRI practitioners have gained experience in not over interpreting aspects of the results that are not extremely robust.

-While the Eklund paper has performed a service to the field by alerting it to a highly propagated error, it also raised false concerns about the high level of robustness and reproducibility of fMRI in mapping and drawing inferences about brain activation.
-Yes, brain activation extent has been slightly overestimated, but no, most of the papers produced using these analyses do not need to change, in any manner, their conclusions.
+While the Eklund paper has performed a service to the field by alerting it to a highly propagated error, it also raised false concerns about the high-level of robustness and reproducibility of fMRI in drawing inferences about brain activation.
+Yes, brain activation extent has been slightly overestimated, but no, most of the papers produced using these analyses need to change in any manner, their conclusions.

 #25: The issue of reproducibility

-One researcher, Russ Poldrack, of Stanford is spearheading this effort as he heads the Stanford Center for Reproducible Science.
-The goal is to increase further the reproducibility of fMRI and therefore move the field towards a more full realization of its potential.
+One researcher, Russ Poldrack, of Stanford is spearheading an effort to increase transparency and reproducibility of fMRI data as he heads the Stanford Center for Reproducible Science.
+The goal is to increase further the reproducibility of fMRI and therefore move the field towards a more full realization of its potential and less wasted work in the long run.
 He specifically is encouraging more replication papers, more shared data and code, more “data papers” contributing a valuable data set that may be re-analyzed, and an increased number of “registered studies” where the hypotheses and methods are stated up front before any data are collected.
 All of these approaches will make the entire process of doing science with fMRI much more transparent and able to be better leveraged by a growing number of researchers as they develop better processing methods or generate more penetrating hypotheses.

 #26: Dynamic Connectivity Changes